-You can duplicate images for processing variation and quickly see before and afters.
-You can find edits across images, quickly applying them to a series and moving on.
+You can duplicate pictures for processing variation and quickly see before and afters.
+You can find edits across pictures, quickly applying them to a series and moving on.

 Edits are crisp and clear, giving you truer tones with no black bleed through.
 Highlights and shadows are natural, even with adjustments.
-Editing results are clean, and pictures achieve an overall depth that’s much more difficult to achieve in Darktable.
+Results are clean, and pictures achieve an overall depth that’s much more difficult to achieve in Darktable.

 Darktable, unfortunately, isn’t so intuitive.
-Although it would seem so on the surface, the features and structure of the editing process are not nearly as smooth as Lightroom and require a heavy learning curve to become second nature.
+Although it would seem so on the surface, tools and structure of the process are not nearly as smooth as Lightroom and require a heavy curve to become second nature.